zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-liferay-on-wildfly.md

 After installation, tune the system (including these JVM options) for performance.

-**Note:** If using the IBM JDK with the Wildfly server, complete the following additional steps.
+**Note:** If using the IBM JDK with the Wildfly server, complete the following additional steps:

 1. Navigate to the `$WILDFLY_HOME/modules/com/liferay/portal/main/module.xml` file and insert the following dependency within the `<dependencies>` element: